ADirin/Sep1_Imp_2025/Week7/javafx_docker_image.md

 # JavaFX Docker Image with Xming (Windows)

 This guide explains how to build a Docker image for a JavaFX application and run it with X11 forwarding via Xming on Windows.
+This setup shows how to package and run a JavaFX application inside Docker while displaying the GUI on Windows using Xming.
+The process is:

+         1. Build a fat JAR with Maven (using maven-shade-plugin).

+         2. Create a Docker image with OpenJDK 17.

+         3. Install GUI/X11 libraries inside the container.

+         4. Download and extract the JavaFX SDK.

+         5. Copy the application JAR into the container.

+         6. Run the JavaFX app with --module-path pointing to the JavaFX SDK.

+         7. Forward the display to Windows using Xming.

 ---